alttch/eva3/doc/sfa/sfa_framework.rst

 eva_sfa_heartbeat_error
 ~~~~~~~~~~~~~~~~~~~~~~~

-The following function is being automatically called in case of the server
+The following function is automatically called in case of a server heartbeat
-heartbeat error:
+error:

 .. code-block:: javascript